PIYUSH-01/PitchPerfect-iOS/README.md

   - And also we are using the AVFoundation framework to basically work with the sounds like:
     - Recording the sounds
     - Passing sound from one view controller to other etc.
+  - In this application we have also used AUTOLAYOUT CONSTRAINTS in order to ensure that our app works fine on all screen sizes.

 - Apps' insights: